Wednesday, June 24, 2009

 find out where is the best point to add new code.
 Test logic becomes hard to reason

-2. Tests become fragile.
+about too. - Tests become fragile.
 Since test logic and supporting code like html parsing are

 mixed together, one small chance in the 'contract' between system under test and